-Post-Monitoring Activities Post-Monitoring Call NSPs are offered the opportunity to schedule a post-monitoring call to review results, receive technical assistance, and have questions answered.
-Participation in a post-monitoring call is optional for NSPs.
-Monitoring Report Preparation and Publication A report of results is prepared within 30 days of completion of the monitoring review.
-When there are Corrective Actions or Areas of Concern cited, providers are given the opportunity to review a draft of the report prior to its final publication.
-Monitoring Follow- Up opportunity to review a draft of the report prior to its final publication.
-When a Corrective Action or Area of Concern is formally identified in a monitoring report, the NSP is asked to submit an Action Plan.
+Post-Monitoring Activities Post- NSPs are offered the opportunity to schedule a post-monitoring call to review results, receive Monitoring technical assistance, and have questions answered.
+Participation in a post-monitoring call is Call optional for NSPs.
+Monitoring A report of results is prepared within 30 days of completion of the monitoring review.
+When Report there are Corrective Actions or Areas of Concern cited, providers are given the opportunity to Preparation review a draft of the report prior to its final publication. and Publication Monitoring Follow-Up When a Corrective Action or Area of Concern is formally identified in a monitoring report, the NSP is asked to submit an Action Plan.
 The Action Plan summarizes the steps that each provider will take to address the concerns identified during the monitoring.
-The CQI lead must approve a provider's Action Plan, and assigns it a completion date, by which the activities outlined on the plan are expected to be accomplished.
+The CQI lead must approve a provider's Action Plan, and assign it a completion date, by which the activities outlined on the plan are expected to be accomplished.
 A follow-up review is conducted within 90 days of the plan completion date to assess the provider's progress in each of the areas identified to be in need of attention.
-A follow-up report documents this progress, and either denotes that an issue has been resolved or is in need of additional attention.
+A follow-up report documents this progress, and either denotes that an issue has been resolved or is in need of additional review.